Phillips 66 will be increasing posted prices this week, rounding out a series of posted price hikes that were first introduced in mid-January.

-Light Louisiana Sweet crude wholesale spot prices settled at $64.55/bbl on July 15, compared to $62.05/bbl on July 8, according to the Energy Information Administration.
+Light Louisiana Sweet crude wholesale spot prices settled at $54.44/bbl on Feb.
+6, compared with $53.86 on Feb.
+3, according to the Energy Information Administration.
 There was no Feb.
 10 quote available at the time of writing.

 Low sulfur vacuum gas oil and high sulfur VGO were trading at March WTI plus $10/bbl ($59.57/bbl) on Feb.
 10, according to OPIS PetroChemWire assessments.

 Lubes’n’Greases Publications shall not be liable for commercial decisions based on the contents of this report.

 Historic and current base oil pricing data are available for purchase inExcel format.